In the following, we’ll discuss specific strategies and tactics to manage water weight and achieve maximum definition.

 Be honest.
-Is it really water weight your struggling with or are you just carrying too much bodyfat?
+Is it really water weight you struggle with or are you just carrying too much bodyfat?

 If you’ve tried every remedy under the sun with little to no benefit, you might need to hop on the deficit train to see any noteworthy improvements in your physique.
 Losing excess bodyfat will get rid of your puffiness faster than any pill, potion or program.
 Nobody wants to admit that they’re just fat, but who are we trying to fool here?

 Dial in your nutrition and spend less time stressing over the details (i.e. food intolerances, vitamin deficiencies, etc.).
-After dropping a few pounds and seeing your skin tighten up and your clothes fitting looser, you’ll forget you ever suffered from water retention.
+After dropping a few pounds and seeing your skin tighten up and your clothes fit better, you’ll forget you ever suffered from water retention.

 But what if you’re already very lean and still suffer from stubborn water weight?

 In one of the most widely documented weight-loss studies, the Minnesota Starvation Experiment, 36 male subjects were put on a 1500 calorie/day diet for 6 months.

 The subjects initially lost weight in a linear fashion (dropping around 2 pounds per week).
 Over time, however, weight-loss would become much less predictable and much more volatile.
 The subjects would frequently stop losing weight for days and weeks even, only to experience large drops in bodyweight seemingly overnight.

 Halfway through the experiment, the men were given a 2300 calorie meal to celebrate.
 In response to the high-calorie feeding, the subjects actually lost more weight.
 They ate substantially more calories to wake up lighter and tighter the next day.